rae-el/por-higher-lower/README.md

 HIGHER LOWER

 GAME DESCRIPTION
-1-2-player card game
+1-2-player game

-1) A random card is shown from a shuffled deck of cards
+1) A random integer chosen
-2) Player chooses whether the next card will be higher or lower
+2) Player chooses an integer
+3) Game indicates whether the user should guess higher or lower
-3) If the player is correct, repeat
+4) If the player is incorrect, repeat
-4) If the player is wrong, they loose and the game is over
+5) If the player is correct, they win and the game is over